pankajkarman/extpar/doc/README.compile_run.md

 Next step is to create a configure wrapper script to ease the configure process.
 For now we provide scripts for all machines listed below.
+Instead of *make* one can also use *make -j 4* for a faster compilation.

 #### On the CSCS machines